louardibrahim/dinoag/README.md

 # dinoag - Trajectory Prediction for End-to-end Autonomous Driving

-dinoag is a simple soluttion for trajectory prediction for end-to-end autonomous driving.
+Dinoag is a project focused on trajectory prediction for end-to-end autonomous driving systems.
+It leverages advanced deep learning techniques to forecast the future paths of surrounding vehicles, enabling autonomous vehicles to navigate complex environments safely and efficiently.

 ## Pipeline
 ![teaser](pipeline.png)